v2.0 - npm install -g @markdownai/core

 DirectiveDescription

-@define name ... @endDefine a reusable macro block.
+@define name ... @define-endDefine a reusable macro block.

 Conditionals